vitessio/website/content/en/docs/user-guides/user-management.md

 ---
-title: User and Permission Management
+title: User Management
 weight: 11
 aliases: []
 ---

 Vitess uses its own mechanism for managing users and their permissions through VTGate.
 As a result, the `CREATE USER....` and `GRANT...` statements will not work if sent through VTGate.

 ## Authentication

-The Vitess VTGate component takes care of authentication for requests so you will need to add any users that should have access to the Keyspaces via the command-line options to VTGate.
+The Vitess VTGate component takes care of authentication for requests so we will need to add any users that should have access to the Keyspaces via the command-line options to VTGate.

 The simplest way to configure users is using a `static` auth method and we can define the users in a JSON formatted file or string.

 ```sh
 $ cat > users.json << EOF